Do you have a question?

 We bed with sawdust.
 The sawdust is free of charge and comes with your stall rental.
 You are welcome to rebed as needed but we ask you to be conservative so we can keep it free.
 If you'd rather bed with shavings, you can bring them if you'd like.

 Do you have hay available?

-Typically we do have hay available for purchase, but it really depends on the time of year.
+Typically we do have hay available for purchase, but availability depends on prior demand and the time of year.
+We typically get our hay early in the summer - approximately 150 bales - and that is our annual intake.
+So our on-hand availability depends on demand.
+The further into the season, the less stock we will have.
 If you need hay, please call in advance for availability and pricing.
-The hay will be a timothy/grass mix from the local fields in our area.
+The hay will be a timothy/grass mix from Kentucky.

 Can we ride the trails right from the campground?

 Yes!
 The Cumberland Valley Trail Head is located one trail mile away from True West.
-You access the trail head via a private trail through Spruce Creek - an Equine Community (many of our campers now live there because it's such a pretty place!).
-You would simply cross the road, ride about 100 yards and you will see the entrance to the trail.
-You can go left towards the Trail Head to gain access to trails in Big South Fork.
+You access the trail head via private trails.
+You would simply cross the road, and ride about 100 yards down to pick up the trail.
 The road you cross is Leatherwood Ford Road, also known as "TN-297".
 It is simply a 2 lane road, not very busy, and easy to cross.
 Visibility is good and you should have no problem crossing safely.
 In fact, there are a couple of trails in BSF that also bring you across this road.

-Are there any fees associated with riding in Big South Fork?
+Are there any fees associated with riding or hiking in Big South Fork?